github/codeql/docs/language/ql-handbook/expressions.rst

 .. index: unique

 - ``unique``: This aggregate depends on the values of ``<expression>`` over all possible assignments to the aggregation variables.
-If there is a unique value of the ``expression`` over the aggregation variables, then the aggregate evaluates to that value.
+If there is a unique value of ``<expression>`` over the aggregation variables, then the aggregate evaluates to that value.
   Otherwise, the aggregate has no value.